isomerpages/agd-corp/_about-us/Organisation Structure.md

 professional development of finance, internal audit and procurement specialists for the public service; this is done through a joint setup known as the Finance and Procurement Academy (FPA).
-It also drives outreach and engagement efforts to the finance and IA community across the public service; and looks after Enterprise Risk Management for the Finance Function.</p>
+It also drives outreach and engagement efforts to the finance and IA community across the public service and looks after Enterprise Risk Management for the Finance Function.</p>
 <h2>Organisation Chart</h2>
 <p></p>
 <p></p>